wpzoom/academica/readme.txt

 Please note:
 The Footer Menu is best suitable for short menues with just a few links, as it only supports one menu level.

+More customization options & features are available in the PRO version. https://www.wpzoom.com/themes/academica-pro-3/

+== Installation ==

+1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+2. Type in Academica in the search form and press the 'Enter' key on your keyboard.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Go to https://www.wpzoom.com/documentation/academica for a guide on how to customize this theme.
+5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==